-Olive oil or the liquid gold as Omiros referred to, is the lead of the Mediterranean diet.
-It acts beneficialy in all the body functions, when it is eaten raw and its acidity is less than 0,8%.
-It protects the cardiovascular system, lowers the blood pressure and contributes to the prevention of strokes.
-Moreover it reduces the depression risk, regulates the cholesterol levels and protects from the Alzheimer disease.
-It has anti-aging properties, and affects positively the growth of central nervous system.
+Olive oil or the liquid gold as Omiros referred to, is the leader of the Mediterranean diet.
+It acts beneficially in all the body functions when it is eaten raw and its acidity is less than 0,8%.
+It protects the cardiovascular system, lowers the blood pressure, and contributes to the prevention of strokes.
+Moreover, it reduces the depression risk, regulates the cholesterol levels, and protects from Alzheimer’s disease.
+It has anti-aging properties and affects positively the growth of the central nervous system.

-The Triticum dicoccum or Zea comes from the world ‘Zeidoros’ which in Greek language means the one who gives life.
+The Triticum dicoccum or Zea comes from the world ‘Zeidoros’ which in the Greek language means the one who gives life.
 The ancient town of Athens used to be named ‘Zeidoros’ because its land offered the local grain.
 The name of the marina of Zeas at Piraeus port originated from the fact that the Zea grains were transported from there to other ports.
-Its regular cultivation started to be limited at the beginning of 19th century, against other wheat varieties more valuable.
-However during the five last years, the interest for dicoccum wheat grain growth is increasing among Peloponnesos, Thessalia and Northern Greece.
-The flour from dicoccum wheat has less gluten whereas it includes bigger amount of protein, magnesium and fibre in comparison with other wheat varieties.
+Its regular cultivation started to be limited at the beginning of the 19th century, against other wheat varieties more valuable.
+However, during the five last years, the interest in dicoccum wheat grain growth is increasing among Peloponnesos, Thessalia, and Northern Greece.
+The flour from dicoccum wheat has less gluten whereas it includes a bigger amount of protein, magnesium, and fiber in comparison with other wheat varieties.

 The mastic of Chios Island is a unique treasure that is grown only in the Southern part of Chios and nowhere else!
-It is known from the ancient times for its awesome scent and its curative properties.
+It is known from ancient times for its awesome scent and its curative properties.
 It was the first natural chewing gum in the world, very important for the cleaning and the whitening of the teeth.
 It is about an aromatic natural resin that originates from the mastic tree.
-It includes substances with anti-inflammatory, antioxidant anti bacterial properties.
-It flavours foodstuffs, pastries and it is an ideal natural preservative.
-The mastic oil is used in medicine, pharmacy, orthodontics and perfumery.
+It includes substances with anti-inflammatory, antioxidant anti-bacterial properties.
+It flavors foodstuffs, pastries and it is an ideal natural preservative.
+Mastic oil is used in medicine, pharmacy, orthodontics, and perfumery.

 Nowadays in Crete, there is the biggest natural forest with carob trees in Europe, it is known as the carob forest of The Three Churches.
-Carob is eaten pleasantly raw as it is sweet, aromatic and crispy.
+Carob is eaten pleasantly raw as it is sweet, aromatic, and crispy.
 It is the natural substitute of chocolate with its own unique taste.
-Even though it is rich content in sugar, it has very few calories anf fats, whereas are gluten and cafeine free.
+Even though it is rich content in sugar, it has very few calories and fats, whereas are gluten and caffeine-free.
 It can perfectly replace tea or coffee of the people who do homeopathy.
-It includes calcium, magnesium, iron, phosphorus, pottasium and vitamins A, B1, B2 and D. The common medicine suggests hot drink from crushed carobs to the children who suffer from bronchitis or pertussis.
+It includes calcium, magnesium, iron, phosphorus, potassium and vitamins A, B1, B2 and D. The common medicine suggests hot drink from crushed carobs to the children who suffer from bronchitis or pertussis.
 The carob honey is a thick liquid that comes when the carobs get to boil.
 The carob flour is produced by blending the carobs.
-This flour has a pleasant sweet taste and is used in making bread, cakes, biscuits and rusks.
-All the creations with carob flour have intense dark brown colour.
+This flour has a pleasant sweet taste and is used in making bread, cakes, biscuits, and rusks.
+All the creations with carob flour have an intense dark brown color.
 The raw carob powder exists for the ones who prefer unprocessed foods and comes from blending and then baking (below 100 degrees) the dried carob lobes without their seeds.
-It can be used into a recipe which asks for chocolate or cacao powder, replacing them with the same exactly amount.
+It can be used into a recipe that asks for chocolate or cacao powder, replacing them with the same exact amount.

 They couldn’t be only these!
 We will continue in a new coming post!